Bergen Rocks 2008

 Jim McAllister took the guys whitewater canoeing and drove Hung and Cuong to the airport as I was rushing around getting ready for my trip to China the next day for the conference there.

-Mark Stuthiet from Rimby can do just about anything mechanical, he’s drilling the base for Peerapong’s pin and below giving us a blacksmithing demo, making a forged steel dragon.
+Mark Stuthiet from Rimby can do just about anything mechanical, he’s drilling the base for Peerapong’s pin and giving us a blacksmithing demo in the photo on the right, making a forged steel dragon.
 He isn`t just a pretty face!

 It’s not all work at these events, sometimes we goof around a little.
 This is the dreaded Rhubarb man, not as scary as the taste of the fruit according to the sculptors.